Skip to content Skip to footer

 • have a purpose that is unknown to the crate author, but they need to be preserved as part of an archive.

 In any of the above cases where files are not described, a directory containing a set of files MAY be described using a Dataset Data Entity that encapsulates the files with a description property that explains the contents.
-If the RO-Crate file structure is flat, or files are not grouped together a description property on the Root Data Entity may be used, or a Dataset with a local reference beginning with # (eg to describe certain type of file which occurs throughout the crate).
+If the RO-Crate file structure is flat, or files are not grouped together, a description property on the Root Data Entity may be used, or a Dataset with a local reference beginning with # (e.g. to describe a certain type of file which occurs throughout the crate).
 This approach is recommended for RO-Crates which are to be deposited in a long-term archive.

 <RO-Crate root>/